cyberbotics/webots-doc/guide/programming.md

 There are different functions depending whether this information must be accessed in the controller, in the Supervisor or in the physics plugin.
-Note that Webots PRO is required for using `Supervisor` and the physics plugin functions.
+Note that Webots PRO is required to use `Supervisor` and the physics plugin functions.
 All the functions described below will return the 3D position in meters and expressed in the global (world) coordinate system.